kiruthikaa-codes/READefine/README.md

 ---

-## 🔍 Existing Solutions and Their Gaps
+## Existing Solutions and Their Gaps

 ### 1. **OpenDyslexic Font**
-While popular, studies (e.g., Rello & Baeza-Yates, 2013) show:
+While popular, studies (ex: Rello & Baeza-Yates, 2013) show:

 - No significant improvement in reading speed or accuracy
 - Some users found the shapes distracting